 - Remote Control — This device allows you to control the heater settings no matter where you are in the room.

-- Tip-Over Protection — Should the heater accidentally get tipped over, you don’t want it to continue to run.
-This could turn into a fire hazard.
+- Tip-Over Protection — Should the room heater accidentally get tipped over, you don’t want it to continue to run.
+This could turn into a hazard.
 With this feature, the heater will shut off if it’s not in an upright position.
-This is a great option to have if you have kids or pets in your home.
+This is a good option to have if you have kids or pets in your home.

 - Overheat Protection — This is a sensor that’s included in the heater that shuts it off automatically when the internal components heat up to an unsafe temperature.
 Most ceramic heaters have this type of protection included.

 - Cool to the Touch Housing — You want your heater to effectively and efficiently heat up a room, but you don’t want it to become a burn hazard.
 If it’s equipped with this feature, then the body of the unit doesn’t get hot at all, making it safe to handle even while it’s running.